 Verdict in historic Nunavut sex case delayed two more months

-Sanikiluaq's Johnny Meeko will have to wait to December to learn his fate
+Sanikiluaq's Johnny Meeko will have to wait until December to learn his fate

-The final verdict in the long-standing litigation of alleged sex-offender, Johnny Meeko, has been postponed for at least two months due in part to “overly optimistic” estimates for time needed to go through materials, Nunavut Chief Justice, Neil Sharkey, admitted on Sept.
+A verdict in the long-standing case of alleged sex-offender, Johnny Meeko, has been postponed for at least two months, due in part to “overly optimistic” estimates for time needed to go through materials, Nunavut Justice Neil Sharkey said Sept.
 14.

-In a brief statement read at the Nunavut Court of Justice in Iqaluit, Sharkey said he has made “great progress” sifting through hundreds of pages of testimony, which was heard during Meeko’s original two-week, judge-alone trial, in August 2015.
+In a brief statement read at the Nunavut Court of Justice in Iqaluit, Sharkey said he has made “great progress” sifting through hundreds of pages of testimony given during Meeko’s two-week, judge-alone trial in August 2015.

 “I will, realistically, require another couple of months,” Sharkey explained.

-Meeko, a retired teacher who spent his career on the Belcher Islands and Sanikiluaq, is accused of 32 counts of sex crimes committed between 1978 and 2007.
+Meeko, a retired teacher who spent his career on the Belcher Islands and Sanikiluaq, is accused of 32 counts alleging sex crimes committed between 1978 and 2007.

 The allegations range from sexual touching and rape.

-While closing submissions to the trial were heard in December 2016, the case was derailed and briefly re-opened by Sharkey after lawyers successfully petitioned the court to enter new evidence in January.
+While closing submissions from lawyers were heard in December 2016, the case was derailed and briefly re-opened by Sharkey after lawyers successfully petitioned the court to enter new evidence in January.

 That evidence dealt with the possibility of collusion among one or more of Meeko’s nine accusers, but Meeko dropped his request for a retrial in May, citing logistical hurdles and a loss of confidence in a proposed witness.

-Sharkey did not fault Meeko for the added delays incurred by his petition to reopen the trial, but admitted on May 29 that he would have to start “from square-one” on a verdict, so he could revisit testimony and evidence filed nearly two years earlier.
+Sharkey did not fault Meeko for the added delays incurred by his petition to reopen the trial, but said May 29 that he would have to start “from square-one” on a verdict, so he could revisit testimony and evidence filed nearly two years earlier.

 “I must admit now that my estimate has been overly optimistic,” he said.